Sitraka17/Sitraka17/README.md

 # Objectives

-- Become a Contributor ✅
+- Become a Contributor c
 ---- > then an ✨Expert✨ in [Kaggle](https://www.kaggle.com/sitrakamatthew).
 <!---
 Competitions 🥉🥉...hum